top of page

 • Cold or iced foods and drinks (avoid)

-• Heavy dairy (cheese, yogurt) Avoid ice cream
+• Heavy dairy (cheese, yogurt) Avoid ice cream.

 • Fried and greasy foods

-• Excess sugar and refined carbs
+• Excess and refined sugar and refined carbs

 • Processed snacks